 Jesus stood up to impossibility.
 Like the brave kid on the playground who finally tells the bully to knock it off, Jesus walked right up to impossibilities and punched them in the teeth.
 And the blind saw, the lame walked, the sinner was washed clean, and the outcast came to dinner.

 I’ll never be able to forgive him.

-Keeping this baby would ruin the rest of her life.
+Keeping this baby would ruin the rest my life.

-Yes, there are things in life that feel unlikely, things that few have seen and even fewer have experienced.
-But there’s a night and day difference between impossible and difficult, between impossible and not yet, between there’s no way and there’s another way.
+Yes, there are things in life that feel unlikely, things that few have seen and few have experienced.
+But there’s a night and day difference between impossible and difficult, between never and not yet, between there’s no way and there’s another way.

 I’d love to hear from you.
 What helps you carry on in the face of “impossibility”?
 Where have you stood up to “impossibility” and are glad you did?
 Any places in your life you’re trying to do that right now?